formkit/docs-content/essentials/validation.md

 ### Empty `+`

 Sometimes you want a validation rule to run even when an input is empty.
-You can use the empty `+` hint to do so.
+You can use the empty `+` hint to do so:

 <example
   name="Empty hint"